9. Database access

 ![]() |

-- in [3]: the [business] layer.
-This is the one from version 5, described in section 6.4.4.
+- in [3]: the [metier] layer.
+This is the version 5 layer, described in paragraph 6.4.4.

-The [metier] project is configured to generate a DLL:
+The [metier] project is configured to generate a DLL :

 ![]() |